azurestandard/azure-angular-providers/README.md

 In addition, a few models support the following actions:

 * mail, for contacting associated customers.
 Supported models: route, trip.
+* mails, for contacting customers associated with multiple entities using a single API call.
+For example, you can mail several people with a single call to `AzureAPI.person.mails(…)`.
+Supported models: person.

 The packaged-product model supports the following actions: